locky42/yii2-adminlte-dropdown-table/README.md

 ]); ?>
 ```

+## Other imformation

 You must have a controller with the extension `locky42\adminlte\dropdownTable\controllers\rest\TableController`.
 This controller is used to url creation and data rendering.

+Custom content is displayed after the title.
+If you have links in your custom content, you must add the class `no-ajax` to the links.